-Yes, Spotify has long offered either a free tier option, or a 2–month free trial for their premium services and it looks like Apple Music will be doing the same.
-Though, Apple are one-upping Spotify’s already generous trial by offering a lengthy 3–month trial when the service launches later this month.
+Yes, Spotify has long offered either a free tier option, or a 30-day free trial for their premium services.
+Apple Music doesn't have a free tier but does offer a trial, one-upping Spotify with a lengthy 3–month trial.

-Whether, it’s the world's most petty case of one-upping or Apple are simply taking a page out of their predecessor’s book, they are giving Spotify (and Pandora) users more than enough time to trial their service.Back to top
+Whether, it’s the world's most petty case of one-upmanship or Apple are simply taking a page out of their predecessor’s book, they are giving Spotify users more than enough time to trial their service.Back to top

 Streaming quality is, oddly, where Apple Music loses points in the battle.
-It was confirmed after Apple’s flashy keynote that the service would stream at 256 kbps (the same as iTunes), which is lower than many competitors, like Spotify and Rdio (who both offer a high-quality 320 kbps stream).
+Apple’s service streams at 256 kbps (the same as iTunes), which is lower than many competitors like Spotify and Rdio (who both offer a high-quality 320 kbps stream).
 And according to Apple subsidiary, Beats, 256 kbps is actually below the “industry standard”.